IlluminatePossibilities/TheGlobalVariables/README.md

 ### b.
 Platform Feature Characteristics
  - The Platform must establish a way to incentivize engagement such as sharing of resources, collaboration, networking, facilitating introductions, and partnerships
- - The Platform must categorize/tag nonprofit support services to match candidate needs identified in the onboarding assessment to include but not limited to
  - The Platform must provide a way to allow Non-Profits to publicize offerings to the platform that can provide some level of automatic matching for Candidate requests.
  - The Platform allows offerings to contain rich text, links, and downloadable readable content such as PDFs, but no other downloads.
  - Each offering must support a certain list of properties (defined by the platform), such as name, organization description, website, unique identifier (assigned by the Administrators) and other identification information.
  - The Platform must provide both operational reports (number of candidate matches / period, number of offerings / region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.
- - Example services (not limited to these):
+ - The Platform must categorize/tag nonprofit support services to match candidate needs that are identified during the onboarding assessment to include (but not limited to):
    - Resume Writing Services
    - Interview Prep
    - Free Business Attire